walaj/cyftools/README.md

 A command-line interface for wrangling data from CyCIF images

 ## Build
+Cyftools can currently only be built from source.
+It requires a few dependencies to be installed to compile, see instructions below.

 ### Clone
 Clone the project recursively (it has submodules):